Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 Drugs to treat schizophrenia and other psychological disorders induce well-described extrapyramidal side-effects.
 These side-effects have been exploited to create an animal model of catalepsy and cataleptic seizure.

 For example, haloperidol administration to mice induces a well-described condition of immobility characterized by muscle rigidity and frozen posture.
 This condition in mice resembles similar human conditions in disorders such as Parkinson’s disease and schizophrenia.
-Indeed, this model has been developed to screen and evaluate test compounds for their ability to reverse these types of disease and drug-induced cataleptic responses.
+Indeed, this model has been developed to screen and evaluate test compounds for their ability to reverse these types of disease and drug-induced cataleptic seizure.

 The bar test was utilized to measure Haloperidol-induced catalepsy.
 This test measures the ability of the animal to respond to drug-induced immobility (Kuschinsky and Hornykiewicz, 1972).
 The test measures the time required (latency) for the animal to remove its forelimbs from an elevated horizontal bar.